Luv(Sic) Hexalogy: Part 5 (2012)

+Grand Finale (2013)

-As Shing02 was visiting the store Tribe Records, the owner of the store said to Shing02 that an instrumental track called "Luv(Sic) Grand Finale" had been discovered on Nujabes's phone after his death.
+As Shing02 was visiting the store Tribe Records, the owner of the store said to Shing02 that an instrumental track called "Luv(sic) Grand Finale" had been discovered on Nujabes' phone after his death.

-The vinyl pressing was released on February 26, 2013 and the artwork was created by FJD.
-The instrumental was a sample loop of Choro Das Aguas with the DJ scratching being completed by DJ Kou.
+The vinyl pressing was released on February 26 and the artwork was created by FJD.
+The instrumental was a sample loop of "Choro Das Aguas" with the DJ scratching being completed by DJ Kou.